Top 10 Best Stop Motion TV Shows of All Time

 It was only on for 9 episodes, but in that short run came a show that could have been given another season.
 Initially, I thought it would suck, but I was wrong.
 It had a leaning towards an Aniclay type of approach.

-The Moomins (1977) The Moomins is a stop motion animated children's television series based on the Tove Jansson's Moomin series of books which was produced by Se-ma-for and Jupiter Film between 1977 and 1982 for Polish, Austrian and German television.
+The Moomins is a stop-motion animated children's television series based on the book series by Finnish author Tove Jansson.
+The show was produced by Se-ma-for and Jupiter Film between 1977 and 1982.
+It aired on television networks in Poland, Austria, and Germany.

 This version of the Moomins was made in Europe, and it was the only one in this claymation style - one of the earliest to be noticed.
 While I never really had an interest in it myself, it has a cult following with fans.

-Thomas & Friends Thomas & Friends is a British children's television series.
-In the United Kingdom, it had its first broadcast on the ITV network in Great Britain in 1984.
+Thomas & Friends is a British children's television series.
+In the United Kingdom, it was first broadcast on the ITV network in 1984.
+The series is based on The Railway Series books by Reverend W. Awdry.

 A well-thought, pleasant show for both kids and adults.
 This was my childhood.